hofstadter-io/hof/docs/content/first-example/model-history/_index.md

 ---
 title: "Model History"
-brief: "and leveraging versions"
+brief: "track and automate changes to the data layer"
-description: "Switching the type storage to a database"
+description: "Learn how to manage versions and automate database migrations"

 weight: 60
 ---